LearnDSML/blog/_posts/2020-05-18-Data-Science-R.md

 ---

 # R Data Science Tutorials
-- This repo contains a curated list of R tutorials and packages for Data Science, NLP and Machine Learning.
+- This contains a curated list of R tutorials and packages for Data Science, NLP and Machine Learning.
 This also serves as a reference guide for several common data analysis tasks.

 ## Learning R